-There might also be an issue with IP Blocklisting in Gmail.
-Check Gmail postmaster tools for it.
+This could happen if you are using an open SMTP server.
+There might also be an issue with IP Blacklisting in Gmail.
+Check the Google Postmaster tool.

 Our system has detected that this message is 421-4.7.0 suspicious due to the nature of the content and/or the links within.
 421-4.7.0 To best protect our users from spam, the message has been blocked.

 The spam checker has identified the email content as malicious.
 You will need to update the email content or subject line to fix this.